tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 VALUES ('{"key1": "value1", "key2": value2}');
 ```

-you can also insert multiple JSON values at once
+you can also insert multiple JSON values at once:

 ```
 INSERT INTO table_name (data)